InboxSDK/InboxSDK/readme.md

 builds will work.
 When using the local test server to host the platform-implementation bundle, you'll need to run Chrome with the `--allow-running-insecure-content` flag.

-The implementation bundle is loaded by eval() which certain browsers' javascript debuggers might not work as easily with, so it's not recommended during general development of the GmailSDK.